 The League of Women Voters of Portland is governed by a board of unpaid volunteers.
-We have one paid part-time staff member.
-We are grateful for all the time these leaders and our other volunteers contribute to our mission of encouraging civic participation and “Making Democracy Work.”
+We are grateful for all the time these leaders and our other volunteers contribute to encouraging civic participation, empowering voters and “Making Democracy Work.”

 Marion joined LWV in 2014.
 She served as the editor of the LWV of Portland Voter newsletter from 2015-17.
+She was 3rd Vice President for Civic Education from 2017-2019.
 At the same time, she was active as an observer for advocacy on environmental issues, especially the Portland Harbor Superfund Site.
 She also helped with compiling the results of membership consensus on studies and program planning, was a delegate to the LWVUS and LWVOR conventions and is an active member of Unit 6.
 Her background is in teaching and training.
 Before moving to Portland, she was a university administrator for international programs at OSU and a Peace Corps volunteer.
 She currently volunteers in Portland Public Schools.

 Anne Davidson, Secretary email@example.com

 Anne joined the Portland League of Women Voters shortly after she arrived in Portland 30+ years ago.
 Having moved away from everyone she knew, she says she joined LWV because she wanted to make sure that she continued to be “in the company of smart, well-informed and interesting women.
 How right I was!”
 Since then, she has served in a number of capacities including working on the newsletter, serving as Secretary, Board Treasurer and Endowment Fund Treasurer.
 Her involvement tapered off as her two children were born and her role in the family business increased.
 Her children are now out of the house and she hopes to retire in the next year or so.
 So, she’s back “and honored to serve as your Secretary and continue as the Endowment Fund Treasurer.”